billjh/blog/source/_posts/2017/solid-principles.md

 ### SOLID

-SOLID principles are something you must heard of when you take any programming classes that teach you objects and classes.
-They are abstract but highly valuable, because they are summarized from the best practices in the industry.

-Violation of these principles in your projects is an indication of having code smells, and may results in un-maintainability of your codebase.
-Now, let's roughly go through the SOLID principles one-by-one.
+SOLID is something you must heard of in any object-oriented programming class.
+It represents five principles of designing classes and objects.
+Its intention is to help to remove code smells in a system and to make it maintainable and extensible over time.

 ### Single Responsibility Principle
 A class should have a single responsibility (i.e. only one reason to change).
-If your classes have too many responsibility, consider to break them apart into different classes with clearer intentions.
+If a class have too many responsibility, consider to break them apart into different classes with clearer intentions.

 ### Open-closed Principle
 Software entities should be open for extension, but closed for modification.
 In other words, a class can allow its behavior to be extended without modification to its code, usually through _inheritance_.